dusty-schmidt/GOB-V1.0/dev/in progress/ui-migration/docs/ui-migration-plan.md

-# GOB Network Intelligence Platform Development Plan: Backend Separation & Multi-Template Architecture
+# GOB Network Intelligence Platform Development Plan: Agent Zero Integration & Multi-Template Architecture

 ## Executive Summary

-This document outlines a comprehensive transformation of GOB from a single-UI system into a network-wide backend intelligence platform with clean frontend/backend separation and multiple device-specific interface templates.
-The development prioritizes creating a flagship desktop terminal interface that serves as both the primary user experience and the foundation for generating optimized templates for mobile, display, IoT, and voice interfaces across the home network.
+This document outlines a comprehensive transformation of GOB from a single-UI system into a network-wide backend intelligence platform with clean frontend/backend separation and multiple device-specific interface templates. **The development prioritizes mastering the Agent Zero framework first**, then creating a flagship desktop terminal interface built on Agent Zero's architecture that serves as both the primary user experience and the foundation for generating optimized templates for mobile, display, IoT, and voice interfaces across the home network.

 ## Strategic Vision